 The dangers of bathing cats to make them smell good

 The biggest danger of bathing a cat is to your skin!
-A cat has 18 toes which equates to 18 claws.
-Cats who are afraid being bathed are not afraid of using their claws as lethal weapons.
+A cat has 18 toes which equate to 18 claws.
+Cats who are afraid of being bathed are not afraid of using their claws as lethal weapons.
 So be warned – and have a supply of antiseptic lotion and plasters to hand.

 Another danger when bathing a cat is that you will stress it out and make it scared of you as well as water.
 If you’ve built up a good bond with your cat, it’s a shame to ruin it just because you want to make your cat smell good to your nose.

 As far as I’m concerned, a cat should only be bathed as a last resort such as if it has had a bad toileting accident that can’t be cleaned up with grooming wipes.
 Always keep some handy.

 We highly recommend Pogi’s Grooming Wipes because they are hypoallergenic, Earth-friendly, and plant-based.
 They are also conveniently available on Amazon.
 Here’s a link to see the current price.

 If you really have to bathe your cat, choose the best cat-friendly shampoo you can find.
 Earthbath Oatmeal & Aloe Shampoo in vanilla and almond will definitely make your cat smell so good you might want to eat it!
 This is also on Amazon and you can see the latest price here.